Mascarene teal: Taxonomy

 A few inadequate accounts mentioned a small duck on the Mascarene Islands of Mauritius and Réunion in the 17th century.
 In 1889, the Mauritius government requested exploration of the Mare aux Songes swamp for "historical souvenirs", where vast amounts of dodo remains had earlier been found.
 The new excavations, under the direction of the French naturalist Théodore Sauzier, were successful, and apart from dodo bones, subfossil remains of other extinct animals, previously known as well as new species, were found.
 These bones were sent to the Cambridge Museum, where they were examined and described by the British ornithologist Edward Newton and the German ornithologist Hans Gadow in 1893.
 Based on the front part of a sternum (breast bone), a pair of coracoids (part of the shoulder), eight humeri (upper arm bones), and a pair of tarsometatarsi (lower leg bones) in bad condition, they determined the existence of a duck differing from those of Madagascar while being similar to Meller's duck (Anas melleri) of that island, but smaller.
 They named it as a new species in the duck genus Anas, A. theodori, in honour of Sauzier.

 In 1987, the British ornithologist Graham S. Cowles reported a hitherto undescribed skull of a duck from the collection of Louis Étienne Thirioux, an amateur naturalist from Mauritius.
 As it differed from any other extant ducks from the island, it was suggested to be the first known skull of the species described by Newton and Gadow.
-In the same publication, the British ecologist Anthony S. Cheke suggested that a 1674 mention of ducks on Réunion by Sieur Dubois could refer to this species, though the garganey (Spatula querquedula) also regularly visits the island in small numbers.
-He also pointed out that two reports mention both sarcelles and canards in addition to geese on Réunion, which may indicate there were two species of duck.
-The British ornithologists Hywel Glyn Young stated in 1996 that the exact relations of the species was uncertain, though it could be a southern teal (term for a small, wild duck) or a mallard.
+In the same publication, the British ecologist Anthony S. Cheke suggested that a 1674 mention of ducks on Réunion by the French traveller Sieur Dubois could refer to this species, though the garganey (Spatula querquedula) also regularly visits the island in small numbers.
+He also pointed out that two reports mention sarcelles (teals) and canards (wild ducks) in addition to geese on Réunion, which may indicate there were two species of duck.
+The British ornithologist Hywel Glyn Young stated in 1996 that the exact relations of the species was uncertain, though it could be a southern teal (term for a small, wild duck) or a mallard.